kyle-cloud/Kyle_protofolio/index.md

 - Used encryption algorithms to achieve similarity comparison, such as SimHash, GenSim and Levenshtein.

-4. JustFindit - Android application, BJTU
+**4. JustFindit - Android application, BJTU**

 JustFindit is a convenient navigation app focusing on users' needs for outdoor location and navigation.
 Through Baidu map API, direction sensor, SQLite database and other tools, this application can mark and archive current map position which means to add position remarks and view it later.
 The notes can be used to query the recorded location and the information about it.

-- Collaborated with another student to develop this software based on map API
+- Collaborated with another student to develop this software based on map API.
-- Designed prototype, initialized configuration and realized back-end functions
+- Designed prototype, initialized configuration and realized back-end functions.
 - Tools: C++, JavaScript, SQLite

-5. Grading System - BJTU
+**5. Grading System - BJTU**

+In order to simplify the grading process in university we designed and implemented a platform for students to upload the files and certifications and for lecturers to monitor and grade.

+- Identified requirements, set up Node.js environment and designed back-end functions for the product.
+- implemented front-end, realized all functions of system and finally put the system into operation.

-6. Homedisk - Internship, BEIJING TIANXINGYICHEN
+**6. Homedisk - Internship, BEIJING TIANXINGYICHEN**

+- Completed front-end, back-end and writing development documents for type of SkyDrive

-7. River Information Management System
+**7. River Information Management System - Internship, BEIJING TIANXINGYICHEN**

+- Optimized database queries and writing documents for software copyright
+- Improved query speed and efficiency to application standards and completed final document